 Deep Learning tools detect features in imagery by using multiple layers in neural networks where each layer is capable of extracting one or more unique features in the image.
 These tools take advantage of GPU processing to perform the analysis in a timely manner.

 The deep learning workflow is to first select training samples for your classes of interest using the Training Samples Manager in ArcGIS Pro.
-The training samples are labeled and exported to a deep learning framework such as TensorFlow, CNTK, or PyTorch, where they are used to develop the deep learning model.
-The model is then input to the deep learning inference—classification or detection—tools in ArcGIS Pro to produce class maps or for further analysis.
+The training samples are labeled and used in a deep learning framework such as TensorFlow, CNTK, or PyTorch to develop the deep learning model.
+The model is then input to the deep learning classification or detection tools in the Deep Learning toolset to extract information from imagery.

 Raster functions are dynamic operations that apply on-the-fly processing directly to the image pixels in the display.
 You see your image processing results immediately as you roam and zoom in and out on the imagery in your display.
 Since no intermediate datasets are created, processes and adjustments to processing parameters can be applied quickly.
 The results are not saved to a file on disk unless you explicitly specify that the results are to be persisted.